lildude/sync-wp-to-static/README.md

 ### `exclude_tagged`

 Comma-separated list of tags that should not be synchronised.
+Do not set if setting `include_tagged`.

 ### `include_tagged`

 Comma-separated list of tags that should be synchronised.
 Only posts with these tags will be synchronised.
+Do not set if setting `exclude_tagged`.

 ## Example Usage